-Why We Love This Recipe for Goulash Soup
+Why We Love this Goulash Soup

 A mash-up of everything I adore about Hungarian goulash and Austrian goulash, this easy beef dinner recipe is my modern twist on a centuries-old dish.
 Goulash, or gulyás, dates back to the 9th century when Magyar shepherds prepared it before long shifts out with their flocks.
-They would slow-cook meat, onions and seasonings in a stock, dry this goulash in the sun, then pack it into bags.
-Come mealtime, the shepherds would reconstitute the stew with water.

 Goulash’s signature paprika appears to be invited to the party during the 1700s.
 Today, goulash soups are mainstays across Central Europe—and now can be a signature in your kitchen, too.

-Hungarian goulash is traditionally made with equal parts (in weight) of meat and onions.
+1. Hungarian goulash is traditionally made with equal parts (in weight) of meat and onions.
 That means it’s very onion heavy.

-Austrian goulash tends to have a richer soup base, thanks to tomato paste and thickeners like flour.
+2. Austrian goulash tends to have a richer soup base, thanks to tomato paste and thickeners like flour.
 It also features a couple additional herbs and spices, including dill and caraway.

-American goulash recipes are a bit like a mash-up of both; featuring ground beef, tomato sauce, and pasta.
+3. American goulash recipes are a bit like a mash-up of both; featuring ground beef, tomato sauce, and pasta.
 My Goulash Soup sticks more to the dish’s European origins.

 Although this dinner recipe idea sounds similar to stroganoff, goulash recipes are in a category of their own thanks to their cooking method (often slow and low, but here, I speed things up in the Instant Pot, compared to stroganoff’s speedy skillet sauté) and service style (Goulash Soup is just that, soup, while stroganoff is piled over noodles).